How do I know if sleep training is right for us?

 If you answered YES to one or more of these questions, then this program is right for your family.

 What is your definition of CIO?
 If you see it as putting your baby in their crib/bed and shutting the door, leaving them to cry alone until the morning, NO my method is not a form of CIO.
 I would never be able to leave either of my children alone to cry and I would never ask you to do that (although I know many who have had success with this method).
 If I had a magic want that would allow you to teach your child how to sleep independently with zero tears, I would be retired on the beach somewhere.
 We are all protective of our sleep environment and we all like the same things every night.
 Making a change to anyone's current sleep habits will be met with some protest. the same will be true for your child.
 However, I will never ask you to leave your child alone to cry if that is not something you feel comfortable with.
 I will use a gradual withdrawal approach that allows for parent support so everyone feels confident in the process.

 If I book your services, what can I expect to get?

-After your initial FREE 15-minute discovery call and choosing the package that best fits your needs, I send a lengthy preliminary evaluation that reviews your daily schedule, sleep needs, parenting style, child's behavior and development, and any questions that you may have.
-I then use your evaluation to create a detailed, customized sleep plan for each family that I work with.
+After your initial FREE 15-minute assessment call and choosing the package that best fits your needs, I send a lengthy preliminary questionnaire that reviews your daily schedule, sleep needs, parenting style, child's behavior and development, and any questions that you may have.
+I then use your questionnaire to create a detailed, personalized sleep plan for each family that I work with.
 It will be a 10-day plan that lists the steps you will need to follow to help teach your child healthy and independent sleeping habits.
 Depending on the package chosen, I will be available for one-on-one support as you need it during this transition time.

 Can I co-sleep while sleep training?